-People who install solar energy storage systems are discovering that unique solar batteries can enable them to make the most of their solar panels by storing the energy produced for foggy, grey, or cloudy days.
-Some people even use solar batteries to get completely disconnected from the grid and rely on only solar systems.
+People who install solar energy storage systems are discovering that unique solar batteries can enable them to make the most of their solar panels by storing the energy produced for foggy, gray, or cloudy days.
+Some people even use solar batteries to get completely disconnected from the grid and rely on only solar systems due to totally remote location or to save some bucks.

 Solar batteries are an excellent investment for homes that reside in places where power outages are common or where utilities do not provide full-retail net metering.
 They’re also the most effective approach to increasing the amount of renewable energy used in your home.
 But, in order to select the appropriate one for you, you must examine the following factors in addition to the solar battery price: